BiologyTools/BioGTK/README.md

 ## Plugins
 - Save plugin DLL's into "StartupPath/Plugins"
+- Add plugins from Github repositories by clicking Update and add the url of the repository which you want to add.
 - See [example plugin](https://github.com/BiologyTools/PluginExample) to create your own plugins.

 ## Mac Installation